rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Enums (by default lazy, and provides init guarantee)

 **Private Constructor**: -
-Avoid creating unnecessary objects
+**Avoid creating unnecessary objects**: -
-Eg: Sring abc = new String("some value"); instead use String abc = "some value";
+- Eg: Sring abc = new String("some value"); instead use String abc = "some value"
-Choose primitives over boxed, check for unnecessary boxing and unboxing
+- Choose primitives over boxed, check for unnecessary boxing and unboxing

+**Clear memory references**: -
+- Let objects go out of scope quickly
+- If not, nullify reference (eg: Stack.pop, within method, elements[size] = null)
+- Check caches and message listeners, they hold references

+**Avoid finalizers**: -
+- JVM does not guarantee they will be called
+- If called, they can be called anytime, not immediately after object is eligible for GC
+- Never release resource in finalizer, if it does not run, the resource will still be lock (or in inconsistent state)
+- Hampers performance
+- Instead use explicit close methods like OutputStream, java.sql.Connection etc
+- These classes also use finalizers, but that is safety net